sebasmos/PneumApp/README.md

 ## Artificial ventilator - Bluetooth interface
 Check our manual for further instructions regarding how to configure your artificial ventilator in our App.

-If you have any doubts or suggestions, please contact us in sebasmos@ieee.org
+If you have any doubts or suggestions, please let us in sebasmos@ieee.org